MyGoodFoodWorld

 Some uncooked pinto beans are spilling out of a white bowl on to some more beans that are placed next to the bowl.

-By the way, borlotti beans are also known as cranberry beans and rosecoco beans—they make this spicy couscous so, so delicious!
+By the way, borlotti beans are also known as cranberry beans and rosecoco beans-they make this couscous recipe so, so delicious!

-Pinto beans' nutrition facts: In a nutshell (or should I say bean pod 🙃), 1 cup of cooked pinto beans contain 15g each of protein and fiber, 45g of carbohydrates, and less than 1g of fat!
+Pinto beans' nutrition facts: 1 cup of cooked pinto beans provides about 15 grams of protein and fiber, around 45 grams of carbohydrates, and less than 1 gram of fat.

 Pinto beans cooked in a gravy and garnished with a thinly sliced salad.
 Next to the bowl of the beans dish, is a wooden eating spoon.

-Some dry black turtle beans are placed in a round white bowl.
+Some uncooked black beans are placed in a round white bowl.
 The bowl is kept on a dark brown table.

-Black beans, like pinto beans, are native to Mexico and have been cultivated in South America for thousands of years.
-They are also known as caviar criolla and frijoles negros.
+Black beans, like pinto beans, are native to Mexico and have been cultivated in Central and South America for thousands of years.
+They are also known as frijoles negros and caviar criolla in different regions.

 It is believed that they are called black turtle beans because of their shape and hard shell, similar to that of a turtle's shell.

-These beans are extremely popular in Mexican, Brazilian, Caribbean, Creole, and Cajun cooking and are used in recipes such as Cuban bean rice and Brazilian black beans stew.
+Today, black beans are widely used in Mexican, Brazilian, Caribbean, Creole, and Cajun cuisines.
+Popular dishes include Cuban rice and beans and Brazilian black bean stew.

-Read on to discover how I like to cook them, and perhaps you too will enjoy them prepared that way!
+Read on to discover how I like to cook them in Indian recipes.
+You might enjoy them prepared this way, too.

 A bowlful of cooked beans in gravy is placed on a light blue napkin with a spoon on the side.
 Some fresh herbs are garnished on the top.